fflewddur/tophat/README.md

 ### Requirements

-- GNOME 45 or newer (older releases of TopHat are available for GNOME 3.32 - 44)
+- GNOME 45 or newer (older releases of TopHat are available for GNOME 3.32 - 44 in the legacy branch at https://github.com/fflewddur/tophat/tree/legacy)
 - The gtop system monitoring library (e.g., 'libgtop' on Debian-based systems, likely already installed as part of GNOME)
 - GIRepository (gir) bindings for the gtop system monitoring library (e.g.,